sanyacastor/sam-hopkins-11ty/src/projects/not-in-the-title.md

 ---
 id: pzdCS4RLUbVoJpQebGJlW
 title: Not in the Title
+customTitle: Rewind to the beginning | A Prologue | Reflecting (Artist Statement written in 2011) - Sam Hopkins
 dates: "2012"
 cardDescription: An immersive video and spatial installation that inserts fake Nollywood films into the Iwalewahaus Nollywood film collection